saamonlover/saamonlover/README.md

 # Hello, I'm Ricky 👋

-I'm a full-stack developer specializing in React and Node.js.
+I'm a full-stack (more of a front-end) developer specializing in React and Node.js.
 I love building web and mobile applications and exploring new technologies.

 ## About Me